"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "Go," Coach Clapp muttered, bending down to arm–level.

-We grappled and strained – for this performance, I deserved an Oscar – I even allowed him to push me down so my arm was hovering a millimeter above the table's surface, to give him false hope.
+We grappled and strained-for this performance, I deserved an Oscar-I even allowed him to push me down so my arm was hovering a few millimeters above the table's surface, to give him false hope while he spewed a cesspit expletives and oaths.

 Coach was struck silent with stupefaction.

-The wrestler whimpered in chagrin, his face bright red.
+The human whimpered in chagrin, his face bright red.

 "Mike?"
 Coach Clapp went to his side.